sandner-art/VST-Eigensound-Lite/code/Archimedea/README.md

 |[eigensound.com](https://eigensound.com) | [sandner.art](https://sandner.art) |

-## Quick Start for Musicians: What is this and why should I use it?
+## Quick Start for Musicians: What is this?

 Ever wished you could *see* the shape of a chord?
 Or watch how harmony flows through a piece of music?
 That's the core idea behind EigenSound Archimedea.